Athletics at the 1992 Summer Olympics – Men's 400 metres

-In the final, Watts again set the second fastest time in history and an Olympic Record and winning with his 43.50.
+In heat 1 of the semifinal round, Derek Redmond tore his hamstring 150 meters into the race.
+His father, Jim, rushed onto the track and supported Redmond as he limped to the finish line.
+Redmond was disqualified due to outside assistance, but the crowd gave him a standing ovation.
+The incident became one of the best-remembered moments in Olympic history.

+In heat 2 of the semi-final round, Quincy Watts set an Olympic record with 43.71.
+This was the second-fastest time in history, behind only the world record held by Butch Reynolds.
+The previous second-fastest time had been run by Danny Everett at the United States Olympic Trials, where Reynolds did not qualify for the Olympics.
+In the Olympic semi-finals, Everett suffered a foot injury and hobbled to the finish.
+In the final, Watts won the gold medal and improved his Olympic record to 43.50.

 Background

 This was the 22nd appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Defending gold medalist Steve Lewis and bronze medalist Danny Everett of the United States, but Quincy Watts beat silver medalist Butch Reynolds at the U.S. Olympic trials to take the third spot.
 Roger Black of Great Britain had taken silver at the 1991 world championship.

 Angola, the Central African Republic, Costa Rica, Grenada, Lesotho, Mauritania, and Qatar appeared in this event for the first time.
 The Unified Team, consisting of some former Soviet republics, competed in the only Summer Games the Unified Team existed.
 One Yugoslav athlete competed as an "Independent Olympic Participant."
 The United States made its 21st appearance, most of any nation, having missed only the boycotted 1980 Games.